How to find the right LVN for your needs?

 What are the primary duties of LVNs?

 It is important to note that the duties of an LVN can vary depending on the state, healthcare facility, and experience level.
-Some of the typical job roles of an LVN include:

 • Continuous monitoring of patients for any vital signs and reporting them